-This tranquil, unincorporated barrier island town sits on the northeastern Florida coast, about an hour from Orlando.
-It is bounded by the Atlantic Ocean, the Halifax River and the city of Ormond Beach.
+This soothing, unincorporated barrier island town sits on the northeastern Florida coast, about an hour from Orlando.
+It is bounded by the Atlantic Ocean, the Halifax River and the busier city of Ormond Beach.

-Originally part of Chauncey Bacon's Number Nine Plantation (an old homestead), Ormond-by-the-Sea did not see any kind of development until the 1950s and today is almost entirely residential, with no tall hotels or condos, giving it a soothing quality.
-A refurbished WWII watch tower overlooks the town's dunes and the long, rarely crowded, reddish sand oceanfront beaches.
+Originally part of Chauncey Bacon's Number Nine Plantation (an old homestead), Ormond-by-the-Sea did not see any kind of development until the 1950s and today is almost entirely residential, with no tall hotels or condos, giving it a peaceful quality.
+A refurbished WWII watch tower overlooks the town's dunes and the long, often empty reddish sand oceanfront beaches.
 Bicentennial Park stretches east to west across the island and has access to both the ocean and the river.
 Highbridge Park, a popular fishing spot, has a boat ramp and a drawbridge that arches over the Halifax.
 Neighborhoods range from modest to upscale, with ranch ramblers, Mediterraneans and others.
 Neighboring Ormond Beach has dining and shopping venues.

 Age 45 or Better: 63%